A Multimodal Approach to Alzheimer's Diagnosis: Geometric Insights from Cube Copying and Cognitive Assessments: Experimental Results

 To further understand how the model leverages information from each modality, we next examine global feature importance using SHAP analysis.
 Figure~\ref{fig:mean_shap} presents the global feature importance ranking based on mean absolute SHAP values, summarizing the overall contribution of each feature to the model’s predictions across all samples.
 Features are grouped by modality, including graph-derived features, demographic variables, and neuropsychological test scores.

 Graph-derived features dominate the top of the ranking, with graphlet 6 emerging as the most influential predictor, followed by age (75--79) and graphlet 4.
-The prominence of graphlet 6 highlights the critical role of cube corner structures in distinguishing AD-related visuospatial impairments, while graphlet 4 underscores the importance of edge continuity in well-formed cube drawings.
-The diagnostic relevance of these motifs becomes clearer when considering their expected counts in a well-formed cube (Figure~\ref{fig:cube_samples_ad}a).
-Graphlet 6 corresponds to a corner connected to three neighboring vertices, and it occurs three times in a correctly drawn cube.
-This makes it a comprehensive descriptor of cube corners, in contrast to graphlet 7, which represents a single-corner connection and appears only once in a regular cube.
-Cube drawings from AD participants frequently lack sufficient graphlet 6 motifs (Figures~\ref{fig:cube_samples_ad}b-\ref{fig:cube_samples_ad}c), reflecting disrupted structural fidelity.
-Graphlet 4, representing a four-node chain, encodes continuous cube edges and should occur six times in a well-formed cube.
-Even slight misalignments or incomplete edge connections in AD drawings reduce the expected number of graphlet 4 motifs, weakening the cube’s geometric coherence (Figures~\ref{fig:cube_samples_ad}b-\ref{fig:cube_samples_ad}c).
-Together, the scarcity of graphlet 6 and graphlet 4 motifs in AD samples highlights how visuospatial errors manifest as quantifiable structural disruptions in cube copying behavior.
+The prominence of graphlet 6 suggests that cube corner structures play an important role in distinguishing AD-related visuospatial impairments, while graphlet 4 similarly suggests the relevance of edge continuity in well-formed cube drawings.
+The diagnostic relevance of these motifs becomes clearer when considering their expected counts in an ideal cube structure (Figure~\ref{fig:cube_samples_ad}a).
+Graphlet 6 represents a corner connected to three neighboring vertices and appears three times in a correctly drawn cube.
+In contrast, graphlet 7 captures a simpler corner structure and occurs only once.
+Reduced graphlet 6 counts in AD drawings (Figures~\ref{fig:cube_samples_ad}b-\ref{fig:cube_samples_ad}c) therefore suggest disruptions in corner integrity and overall structural fidelity.
+Graphlet 4 represents a four-node chain motif associated with continuous cube edges and occurs six times in a correctly drawn cube.
+Distortions, incomplete edge connections, or slight misalignments reduce its frequency, leading to weaker geometric coherence in AD drawings (Figures~\ref{fig:cube_samples_ad}b-\ref{fig:cube_samples_ad}c).
+Together, the reduced occurrence of graphlet 6 and graphlet 4 motifs in AD samples suggests that visuospatial errors manifest as quantifiable structural disruptions in cube-copying behavior.